naev/naev/dat/naevpedia/lore/factions/thurion.md

 At this time questions about the goals of the Thurion came up.
 They had no intentions to grow further.
 The size of the organization was large enough to sustain itself.
-They decided that further growth would only increase the risk of being uncovered and adopted an utopian view.
+They decided that further growth would only increase the risk of being uncovered and adopted a utopian view.
 While back then the scientists denied the Empire access to their technology, they now come up with utopian visions for their organization.
 Every human should have the chance to lead an ideal live in a virtual environment after what the uploaded individuals consider a deprived life in retrospective.
 They planned to one day rejoin the rest of humanity and to freely share their technology with everyone.